The Paranoid Hills: Expertly tense "The Invitation" simmers and then explodes with disquiet

 100 min., not rated (equivalent of an R).

 Not knowing a thing about “The Invitation” ahead of time really does enrich the impact of this hypnotic, ominously suggestive and tensely coiled slow-cooker of a dramatic thriller.
-With simmering tension, disquiet and characters that matter, director Karyn Kusama (2009’s unjustly unloved “Jennifer’s Body”) and screenwriters Phil Hay & Matt Manfredi (2014’s “Ride Along”) are willing to take the normalcy of a dinner party and flip it on its head into unsafe, plausibly terrifying directions.
-Flowing with suspicion, paranoia, grief and psychological projection, the film pulls viewers into an unnerving spell of foreboding that affects one’s breathing in the moment and then lingers long after.
+With simmering tension, disquiet and characters that matter, director Karyn Kusama (2009’s unjustly unloved “Jennifer’s Body”) and screenwriters Phil Hay (Kusama's husband) & Matt Manfredi (2014’s “Ride Along”) are willing to take the normalcy of a dinner party and flip it on its head into unsafe, plausibly terrifying directions.
+Flowing with suspicion, paranoia, grief and psychological projection, the film pulls viewers into an unnerving spell of foreboding, where one almost forgets to breathe, and then lingers long after.

 Will (Logan Marshall-Green) and girlfriend Kira (Emayatzy Corinealdi) are invited to a dinner party—a long-overdue reunion of sorts—in the Hollywood Hills held by his ex-wife, Eden (Tammy Blanchard), and her new husband, David (Michiel Huisman).
 Will is not only hesitant to see Eden and David, who both have recently returned from a two-year head-clearing in Mexico, but to be back in his old midcentury modern home haunted by memories before a painful tragedy.
 Will reconnects with old friends, including couple Tommy (Mike Doyle) and Miguel (Jordi Vilasuso), Ben (Jay Larson), Claire (Marieh Delfino) and Gina (Michelle Krusiec), while they wait for Gina’s always-late boyfriend Choi (Karl Yune).
 Everyone is estranged, but with the uncorking of expensive bottles of wine, they loosen up and act more civil than Will, who notices something is amiss.
 A few surprise guests soon pop up as well, like the hosts’ friends, the spacey Sadie (Lindsay Burdge) and the mysterious Pruitt (John Carroll Lynch), whom they met in Mexico.
 As the night goes on, Will becomes more and more suspicious about what the soiree is all about, and for good reason.